pdf-raku/Font-FreeType-raku/lib/Font/FreeType/Face.md

 - for-glyphs(str, _code-ref_)

-  Execute a callback for each glyph in a string.
+  Execute a callback for each glyph-slot in a string.

 - has-glyph-names()